-OPC Award judges for work published or broadcast in 2018:
+OPC Award Judges for work published in 2019:

 Head judge: Scott Kraft, Los Angeles Times